ruyadorno/prettierme/README.md

 ## Support

-Please note that this is a very platform-specific convenience wrapper around **prettier_d**, it only supports unix platforms where **netcat** is available.
-For usage in any other systems please stick with the regular [prettier_d](https://github.com/josephfrazier/prettier_d).
+Please note that this is a very platform-specific convenience wrapper around **prettierd**, it only supports unix platforms where **netcat** is available.
+For usage in any other systems I'd recommend starting with the [prettier cli](https://www.npmjs.com/package/prettier).

 ## License